keithatxxdotnetwork/all-docs/docs/chain/governance.md

 ## Council

-The Council is an on-chain representative body designed to represent passive stakeholders within the xx network.
+The Council is an on-chain representative body designed to represent passive stakeholders within the xx Network.
 At launch, the Council will have `13` members.

 All Council members are selected via the Phragmén election process